Jhyde927/Marooned/Marooned.md

 Wall segments:      |------| secret |------|
                    100    300      500    700

 So we pick an index based on distance to tile center.
-This index is assined to secretWall.wallRunIndex.
+This index is assigned to secretWall.wallRunIndex.
 When we call openSecrets we disable the wallrun at wallRunIndex.
 Then we don't collide with disabled wallruns.
 This allows us to open specific secret walls, if I decide you need to press e to open them.
 Right now you can walk straight through.

 Secret walls are just false walls you can walk through.
 The only way to tell they are there is because the minimap shows vision going through the wall.
 If you notice this, you deserve to find the secret.
 For now you find keys in the secret rooms which allow you to skip through dungeons quickly.